-GRAVITY on the UTs is used in conjunction with the optical AO system MACAO or the infrared AO system CIAO.
+GRAVITY on the UTs is used in conjunction with the optical AO system GPAO or the infrared AO system CIAO.
 GRAVITY on the ATs is used with the generic optical wavefront sensor on the ATs, NAOMI.
-For details on the AO systems and - in the case of the UTs - for guidelines on how to choose between MACAO and CIAO, see the VLTI user manual.
+For details on the AO systems and - in the case of the UTs - for guidelines on how to choose between GPAO and CIAO, see the VLTI user manual.
+Note that prior to P114, GRAVITY will continue to sue the old MACAO system before decommissioning activites.

-5.2.3 Observing modes: dual-field vs. single-field
+5.2.3 Observing modes: single-field, dual-field or dual-field wide

 The most important choice for the user, which defines the observing mode, is the dual-field vs. single-field choice.
 Most sources can only be observed in single-field mode, in which case a beam splitter is used by the fibre coupler to send half of the light to the fringe-tracker arm and the other half to the science channel.
-When a bright source is available in the VLTI FoV (<2'' on the UTs, <4'' on the AT, see Sect.
-5.1.4) in addition to the science target, it is possible to fringe-track on this second object.
-Depending on the distance of the two objects given in the acquisition template, two set-ups are distinguished for this dual-field mode:
+When a bright source is available up to 30" away from the science target, it is possible to fringe-track on this second object.
+Depending on the distance of the two objects there are three possible set-ups.
+Starting in Period 112 these different dual-field mode cases use their own acquisition templates: